YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Usually, yes.
 Corrective surgery often needs more time, more planning, and more surgical judgment than a first operation.
 The surgeon may need to remove or soften old grafts, redesign the hairline, work around scar tissue, and use the remaining donor area very carefully.

-Is fixed price or cost-per-graft pricing more common in Turkey?
+Is fixed package pricing or pricing by graft more common in Turkey?

 Many Turkish clinics use fixed package pricing, especially for international patients.
-Some clinics use cost-per-graft pricing.
+Some clinics charge by graft.
 Both models can be accurate or not responsible depending on how they are used.

-In a fixed-price model, the patient usually knows the total surgery fee before travel.
+In a fixed package model, the patient usually knows the total surgery fee before travel.
 This can reduce stress and avoid a feeling that every medical adjustment is linked to extra money.

-In a cost-per-graft model, the patient may feel that the clinic has a financial reason to increase the graft number.
-Do not read that as every per-graft clinic is unsafe, but the patient should understand the possible conflict.
+When a clinic charges by graft, the patient may feel that the clinic has a financial reason to increase the graft number.
+Do not read that as every clinic that prices by graft is unsafe, but the patient should understand the possible conflict.

 The disadvantage is that a medical decision can feel like a financial decision.
 If the surgeon decides to increase grafts, the patient may wonder whether this is medically needed or financially useful for the clinic.
 If the surgeon reduces grafts to protect the donor, the clinic may earn less.

-The safest environment is one where the graft number can be adjusted for medical reasons without the patient feeling pressured by a changing bill.
+A better environment lets the graft number change for medical reasons without making the patient feel punished by the bill.
 The plan should protect the patient, not the invoice.

 This matters especially when the donor area looks weaker in person than it looked in photos.
 Reducing grafts can be the right decision.
 The pricing model should not punish that decision.